-That’s why I was glad to read the latest issue of Michael J. Katz’s The Likeable Expert Gazette.
+That’s why I was glad to read Michael J. Katz’s blog about Justin Bieber .
 Mr. Katz, head of a consulting firm Blue Penguin Development, if focused on helping professional service providers promote their offerings, always delivers good advice in a clever way.

 In this issue, Mr. Katz grabs the reader’s attention by claiming to be frightened by Justin Bieber (which makes you wonder, “Really?
 What’s that about?” and want to keep reading) and then proceeds to (eventually) tie his Bieber story to his core message: The audience matters most.